 Students intending to complete an Honors Contract in an English class must first get the approval of the English Department Chair, Dr. Larry Tualla.
 Students should call (480) 423-6773 to arrange an appointment.

 The following are the college's requirements and recommendations for Honors projects.
 Use this list to assist you in filling out the Honors Contract each semester.
 These examples are not meant to restrict, confine, or dictate any specific project idea.
 Feel free to be creative.

 All Honors projects must have 3 main components: research, writing, and presentation.
 Research must include both primary sources, i.e. interviews, surveys, or other collection of data or information by the student, and secondary sources, i.e. books, magazines, Internet, newspapers, or other readings of research conducted by someone other than the student.

 The Honors Project should require a minimum of one hour per week (outside of class) for each three-credit class.
-The contract asks for a list of "update" due dates in addition to the final due date as a means for building in time for faculty and Honors students to touch base about the project throughout the process.
+The contract asks for a list of "update" due dates in addition to the final due date as a means for building in time for faculty and Honor students to touch base about the project throughout the process.

 The Honors Project should be worth approximately 10-20% of the total grade in class.
 The project points are added to the total points possible; the project is not extra credit.
 For example, if the course is worth 500 points for the semester, the Honors project should be added to that point total.
 The point total for the Honors student would then become 625 = 500 (regular class points) + 125 (20% points added for the Honors Project).
 Assessment of student work in Honors courses is the responsibility of the instructor of the course.
 Grading disputes should be handled within the appropriate academic division, not through the Honors Appeal Process.
-Faculty may wish to consult the Honors Coordinator in situations that may affect the continuation of an Honors scholarship.
+Faculty may wish to consult the Honors Director in situations that may affect the continuation of an Honors scholarship.

 - Project may be due any time in the semester.
 If left to the end of the semester, projects could be done at the last minute and fall short of expectations.